alulsh/device-security/index.md

 * Some people browse the internet on their phones more than on a traditional computer
 * iPhone
-  * [Firefox Focus](https://itunes.apple.com/us/app/firefox-focus-the-privacy-browser/id1055677337?mt=8) most privacy minded web browser for iPhone
+  * [Firefox Focus](https://itunes.apple.com/us/app/firefox-focus-the-privacy-browser/id1055677337?mt=8) - best option for privacy
   * Install content blockers like [Ka-Block!](https://itunes.apple.com/us/app/ka-block-block-ads-tracking-scripts/id1037173557?mt=8) for mobile Safari
 * Android
   * Installed [uBlock origin](https://addons.mozilla.org/en-US/android/addon/ublock-origin/) Firefox add-on
-* Avoid using mobile Chrome on both iPhone and Android :(
+* Avoid using mobile Chrome on both iPhone and Android :( no content blockers

 ---